Home / Articles / 2026 Low Tox Year in Review

 Sources and Verification

 Federal: EPA PFAS National Primary Drinking Water Regulation (40 CFR Part 141) and 2025 to 2026 reconsideration filings; D.C.
 Circuit ruling on EPA vacatur motion, January 2026; TSCA Section 8(a)(7) PFAS reporting rule and April 2026 delay notice; FDA February 2026 talc proposed rule withdrawal; MoCRA mandatory recall draft guidance (comment closed February 17, 2026); EPA TRI addition of PFHxS-Na, March 2026; EPA RCRA hazardous constituent designation for four PFAS, April 2026.
 Executive: February 18, 2026 Executive Order on Defense Production Act prioritization of glyphosate and elemental phosphorus.
 Judicial: Monsanto v.
 Durnell oral argument April 27, 2026; Bayer class action settlement proposal February 17, 2026; Garvey v.
 Ulta Beauty Inc., October 2025; Igloo Eastern District of New York ruling, February 2026.
 Legislative: HR 7601 No Immunity for Glyphosate Act (Massie and Pingree); 2026 Farm Bill amendment vote, 280 to 142.
 State: Maine 38 MRSA Section 1614; Minnesota Statutes 116.943 (Amara's Law) and PRISM portal; Colorado HB22-1345; Connecticut Public Act 21-191; Vermont S.25; Washington Safer Products amendments; New Mexico proposed labeling rule; California AB 2761 and SB 343; New York Environmental Conservation Law Section 37-0809; Illinois HB2516; New Jersey Protecting Against Forever Chemicals Act.
-International: EU Regulation 2025/40 (PPWR); UN Environment Programme INC negotiations summary; OECD PFAS report.
+International: UN Environment Programme INC negotiations summary; OECD PFAS report.
 Science: Nature Health, April 2026 brain tumor microplastic study; Campen et al., New Mexico 2024 baseline brain study; Fudan University May 2026 airborne microplastic radiative forcing study; University of Vienna April 2026 atmospheric microplastic source study.
 Litigation list: Federal Judicial Center class action filings database, May 2026 snapshot.

 FAQ